|

 apparently introduced in 1887 with the advice of Alexander Edington, a

-Edinburgh stands were at first labelled in the catalogues only by
+stands were at first labelled in the catalogues only by description, then

-having a tripod foot instead of the horseshoe foot.
-Edinburgh models
+foot instead of the horseshoe foot.
+Edinburgh models continued to be

-continued to be manufactured until as late as 1945 but by 1938 the microscope
+manufactured until as late as 1945 but by 1938 the microscope was all black

-was all black with the controls chrome plated.
-The instrument is labelled ‘W.
+with the controls chrome plated.
+The instrument is labelled ‘W. Watson

-Watson & Sons Ltd, 313 High Holborn, London’ but there is no serial
+& Sons Ltd, 313 High Holborn, London’ but there is no serial number.

-number.
-Also engraved is ‘H M Govt’ and the eyepiece contains what
+Also engraved is ‘H M Govt’ and the eyepiece contains what seems to be

-seems to be a military broad arrow, suggesting that this instrument belonged
+a military broad arrow, suggesting that this instrument belonged to the

-to the British army.
+British army.
 The mirror is missing from this instrument.
-In
+In replacement, the

-replacement, the instrument is fitted with a later model of a microscope
+instrument is fitted with a later model of a microscope electrical

-electrical illuminator from Watson Barnet (a name the company started to use
+illuminator from Watson Barnet (a name the company started to use since the

 1.